'Watered-down hope': Experts wanted more from climate pact

 On Saturday, India got a last-minute change to the pact: Instead of the “phase out” of coal and fossil fuel subsidies, the subsidies are to be “phased down.”
 Several of the scientists said that regardless of what the deal says, coal needs to end, not just decrease, to lessen future warming.

-“‘Lessening’ will do less to slow the harmful effects of climate change than ‘eliminating,’” former NASA chief scientist Waleed Abdalati, who runs environmental research at the University of Colorado, said in an email.
+“‘Lessening’ will do less to slow the harmful effects of climate change than ‘eliminating,’” former NASA chief scientist Waleed Abdalati, an environmental researcher at the University of Colorado, said in an email.

 Before the pact was finished, Climate Action Tracker, which also analyzes pledges to see how much warming they would lead to, said emission-cut pledges would lead to 2.4 degrees of warming.

-Note: This story was first published on November 14, 2021.
-It was updated on November 15, 2021 to correct former NASA chief scientist Waleed Abdalati’s current role.